Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Overview of Causal Graphical Models

-where the parents of a set of vertices $D$ is defined as the set of parents of $D$ not already in $D,$ i.e., $\pa_{\G}(D) \equiv \bigcup_{D_i \in D} \pa_{\cal G}(D_i) \setminus D.$ We follow the same convention for children of a set $S,$ denoted $\ch_\G(S).$ For other standard genealogical relations defined for a single vertex $V_i,$ such as ancestors $\an_\G(V_i) \equiv \{V_j \in V \mid \exists\ V_j \rightarrow \cdots \rightarrow V_i \text{ in } \G \}$ and descendants $\de_\G(V_i) \equiv\{V_j \in V \mid \exists\ V_i \rightarrow \cdots \rightarrow V_j \text{ in } \G \},$ both of which include $V_i$ itself by convention, the extension to a set $S$ uses the disjunctive definition which also includes the set itself.
+where the parents of a set of vertices $D$ is defined as the set of parents of $D$ not already in $D,$ i.e., $\pa_{\G}(D) \equiv \left( \bigcup_{D_i \in D} \pa_{\cal G}(D_i)\right) \setminus D.$ We follow the same convention for children of a set $S,$ denoted $\ch_\G(S).$ For other standard genealogical relations defined for a single vertex $V_i,$ such as ancestors $\an_\G(V_i) \equiv \{V_j \in V \mid \exists\ V_j \blue{\rightarrow} \cdots \blue{\rightarrow} V_i \text{ in } \G \}$ and descendants $\de_\G(V_i) \equiv\{V_j \in V \mid \exists\ V_i \blue{\rightarrow} \cdots \blue{\rightarrow} V_j \text{ in } \G \}$ both of which include $V_i$ itself by convention, the extension to a set $S$ uses the disjunctive definition which also includes the set itself.
 For example, $\an_\G(S) = \bigcup_{S_i \in S} \an_{\cal G}(S_i).$ A list of notation and definitions used in this paper can be found in Appendix~\ref{app:glossary}.

-The use of $q$ in lieu of $p$ in Eq.~\ref{eq:district_factorization}, emphasizes the fact that these factors are not necessarily ordinary conditional distributions.
-Each factor $q_D(D \mid \pa_\G(D))$ may in fact be treated as a post-intervention distribution where all variables outside of $D$ are intervened on and held fixed to some constant value \citep{tian2002general}.
-Thus, we use $q_S(\cdot \mid \cdot)$ to denote probability distributions where only variables in $S$ are random and all others are fixed.
-Such densities are often referred to as \emph{kernels} and are similar to conditional densities in the sense that they provide a mapping from values of elements past the conditioning bar to normalized densities over variables prior to the conditioning bar \citep{lauritzen96graphical}.
-Conditioning and marginalization in kernels are defined in the usual way.
+The use of $q$ in place of $p$ in Eq.~\ref{eq:district_factorization} emphasizes the fact that these factors are not necessarily ordinary conditional distributions.
+Each factor $q_D(D \mid \pa_\G(D))$ can in fact be treated as a post-intervention distribution where all variables outside of $D$ are intervened on and held fixed to some constant value \citep{tian2002general}.
+Hence, we use $q_S(\cdot \mid \cdot)$ to denote a kernel where only variables in $S$ are random and all others are fixed.